go-ndn/nfd/README.md

-# NFD (GPL2)
+# NDN Forwarding Daemon (NFD)

-This is an alternative implementation of nfd, ndn forwarding daemon.
+This is an alternative implementation of nfd, NDN forwarding daemon.

 It is small, and go get-able.

+The author is taylorchu (Tai-Lin Chu).
+This package is released under GPL2 license.

+# Design

 Each face runs in its own goroutine, and the core handles communication between each faces.